alisafiri/Superstore-Data-Analysis/README.md

 ## Overview

 This project performs a complete exploratory data analysis (EDA) on the Superstore Sales dataset.
-The objective is to uncover business insights, identify high-profit and low-profit segments, evaluate discount strategies, analyze customer behavior, and understand sales trends across time and regions.

 **Business Questions Answered:**
 - What are the seasonal sales trends?